 Additional financial aid is available on a limited basis, and amounts vary from year to year.

 - For non-Japanese nationals, scholarships and grants are awarded to entering students who have outstanding GMAT scores, are self-financed, and are not a recipient of other scholarships.
-Please inquire with the Hitotsubashi ICS MBA Office at email@example.com.
-See also the Young Leaders Program Scholarship and Asian Future Leaders Scholarship Program, below.
+Please inquire with the Hitotsubashi ICS MBA Office at firstname.lastname@example.org.
+See also the Young Leaders Program Scholarship and the Asian Future Leaders Scholarship Program, below.

 - Financial aid is also available for Japanese nationals who are not sponsored by their employers.
 Please see the Hitotsubashi University website.
 These financial aid programs start each April.
 If you have more than two years’ experience working in Japan and will self-finance your MBA, you may apply for the Specialized Practice Training and Education Benefit, for which you apply with your nearest HelloWork office at least one month before the MBA program begins.
 Please inquire directly with HelloWork.